clawpack/geoclaw_tutorial_tulane2017/Docker.md

   http://localhost:8889/?token=9542fb1ed940f873f28e6a371c6334c5b1a0d8656121905c

-This should open a web page with the list of all available notebooks.
+This should open a web page with the list of directories.
+Navigate to `notebooks/Index.ipynb` to get started.

 Use `ctrl-C` to exit the Jupyter notebook server.